Cyphereco/digikeyholder/README.md

 From the creator,

 This is my first Flutter app development.
 If you find any bugs or have any improvement advice, please feel free to open an issue and describe it.
-You are also welcome to contribute in this software or feel free to fork your branch.
+You are also welcome to contribute in this project or feel free to fork your branch.